-As at 31 December 2020, no sensitivity analysis is performed on contingent consideration receivables as the impact is not significant to the Group.
+As at 31 December 2021, no sensitivity analysis is performed on contingent consideration receivables as the impact is not significant to the Group's profit.

-46. Financial Risk Management and Fair Values of Financial Instruments (Continued)
+45. Financial Risk Management and Fair Values of Financial Instruments (Continued)

-e) Fair value measurement (Continued)

-(i) Financial assets and liabilities measured at fair value (Continued)
+- e) Fair value measurement (Continued) - (i) Financial assets and liabilities measured at fair value (Continued)